grafana/metrictank/docs/render-path.md

 ## pre-canonical

-a pre-canonical series is simply a series that after normalizing, will be canonical.
+a series that is pre-canonical (wrt a given interval) is simply a series that after normalizing (to that interval), will be canonical.
 I.O.W. is a series that is fetched in such a way that when it is fed to Consolidate(), will produce a canonical series.
 See above for more details.
 Note: this can only be done to the extent we know what the normalization looks like.
 (by setting up req.AggNum and req.OutInterval for normalization).
-For series that get (further) normalized at runtime, we can't predict this at fetch time and have to remove points to make the output canonical, or do what Graphite also does, which is to add null points at the beginning or end as needed, which may lead to inaccurate leading or trailing points that go potentially out of the bounds of the query.
+For series that get (further) normalized at runtime, we can't predict this at fetch time and have to either:
+A) remove points to make the output canonical, which removes some information
+B) add null points at the beginning or end as needed, which may lead to inaccurate leading or trailing points that go potentially out of the bounds of the query.

+Graphite does B, so we do the same.

 ## nudging